 Providers at Dignity Health Southern California hospitals are highly skilled in managing problems that may arise during pregnancy.
-Our doctors offer comprehensive care for pregnant women, including expertise for fetal problems and birth defects in Long Beach, Northridge, Downtown LA, Glendale, and San Bernardino
+Our doctors offer comprehensive care for pregnant women, including expertise for fetal problems and birth defects in Glendale, Long Beach, Northridge, Downtown LA, Oxnard, and San Bernardino

 Use our Find a Doctor online tool to meet with a specialist near you.

 Types of Birth Defects & Fetal Problems We Treat